 - Manage storage, archiving and deletion in line with agreed retention schedules.

-The link below provides further guidance on audio and video recording - For further guidance on audio and video recording, please read our lecture recording guidelines (PDF).
+For further guidance on audio and video recording, please read our lecture recording guidelines (PDF).

 Ed-Tech and a select number of administrative staff have access to meeting recording data for all Zoom meetings to be able to assist staff with their Zoom usage in Panopto.
 Staff who have extra Panopto privileges should only be accessing sessions relevant to their area and when they have permission to do so.